Burgess Owens: US history being 'stolen and rewritten' by CRT; students should be taught about Black founders

 WSJ COLUMNIST: CRITICAL RACE THEORY IS A ‘HUSTLE,’ PRODUCES MORE ‘WOKE ILLITERATES'

-"If you are looking for systemic racism, don't look in the American story; it can be found in an educational system that has yet to teach true history in its entirety," he wrote.
+"If you are looking for systemic racism, don't look in the American story; it can be found in an educational system that has yet to teach true history in its entirety," he wrote in the piece titled "Let's Celebrate America's Black Patriots."

 He said critical race theory "denies the 245 years we have spent honoring the accomplishments of the Black community" and instead presents a "hapless and hopeless intergenerational community; one historically oppressed by a more powerful and privileged white race."

-Owens has called for the firing of educators who teach critical race theory, calling it "pure racism" while speaking on Fox Business earlier this month.
+Owens has called for the firing of educators who teach critical race theory, describing it as "pure racism" while speaking on Fox Business earlier this month.

 CLICK HERE TO GET THE FOX NEWS APP